watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud-native applications - Developer edition.md

    - Trial subscriptions will _not_ work.

-   - To complete this lab ensure your account has the following roles:
+   - To complete this lab, ensure your account has the following roles:

      - The [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner)
        built-in role for the subscription you will use.